 - ‘Diller’: small to medium fruit with few seeds; juicy, sweet flavor; bright orange flesh; use for juice; not easy to peel; holds well on tree; early ripening; small to medium tree; above-average cold tolerance; adapted to desert; an Arizona Sweet.

-- ‘Marrs’: medium to large fruit (on small tree) with few to many seeds; yellow-orange rind; juicy, sweet flavor, low acid; often juiced; not easy to peel; ripening late in season (fall into winter) for best flavor; small, naturally dwarf tree; fruit borne in clusters near outside of tree; grown primarily in Texas and Arizona; an Arizona Sweet.
+- ‘Marrs’: medium to large fruit (on a small tree) with few to many seeds; yellow-orange rind; juicy, sweet flavor, low acid; often juiced; not easy to peel; ripening late in the season (fall into winter) for best flavor; small, naturally dwarf tree; fruit borne in clusters near the outside of tree; grown primarily in Texas and Arizona; an Arizona Sweet.
 ‘Marrs’ is a navel-less sport of ‘Washington’.
+Marrs is a medium-sized, low-acid orange that is juicy but best eaten out of hand.
+Marrs is a navel-less sport of Washington that was discovered in Texas.
+It has an orange rind, few to many seeds, and a sweet to low acidity taste.
+It ripens from fall into winter.

 - ‘Midsweet’: Medium size fruit, moderately seedy; dark juice; ripening midseason; medium size tree; hardier than ‘Pineapple’.

-- ‘Pineapple’: medium to large size, orange fruit, moderately seedy, thick skin; rich and sweet flavor, pineapple fragrance; very juicy; good for fresh eating; not easy to peel; midseason ripening; does not hold on tree well; medium to large thornless tree; bears heavy crop alternate years; sensitive to frost; grown primarily in Florida, Texas, and Arizona; an Arizona Sweet.
+- ‘Pineapple’: medium to large size, orange fruit, moderately seedy, thick skin; rich and sweet flavor, pineapple fragrance; very juicy; good for fresh eating; not easy to peel; midseason ripening; does not hold on the tree well; medium to large thornless tree; bears heavy crop alternate years; sensitive to frost; grown primarily in Florida, Texas, and Arizona; an Arizona Sweet.
+Pineapple is a small to medium-sized orange with a glossy deep-orange colored rind that is quite seedy.
+It has a sweet flavor and rich pineapple aroma.
+It has few to many seeds and is popular for juicing.
+It ripens fall into winter.

 - ‘Shamouti’ (‘Jaffa’): medium to large, light orange fruit nearly seedless; firm, fragrant, sweet flesh; pebbly rind; easy to peel; fruit holds on tree; medium size, thornless tree; popular in Europe, also in California.